Turmeric Quinoa and Edamame Salad (Meal Prep)

 Ingredients

-• ¼ small red cabbage (about 3 cups once shredded)
+• ¼ small red cabbage - approx. 3 cups once shredded

 Almond Butter Dressing

-• 2 tbsp water (more if you prefer a thinner consistency)
+• 2 tbsp (30 ml) water - more if you prefer a thinner consistency

 Instructions

-• Blend the almond butter, lime juice, ginger, tamari, maple syrup, and water in a small blender until smooth.
+• Prepare the Almond Butter Dressing: Blend the almond butter, lime juice, ginger, tamari, maple syrup, and water in a small blender until smooth.
 If you don’t have a blender, grate the ginger and whisk all the ingredients together in a bowl.

-• Prepare three containers and layer in the following order for optimum freshness: the sauce, edamame, quinoa, red bell pepper, cabbage, green onions, mint, and cashews.
+• Assemble: Prepare 3 containers and layer the ingredients in the following order for optimum freshness: sauce, edamame, quinoa, red bell pepper, cabbage, green onions, mint, and cashews.
 When ready to eat, give it a shake and top with avocado.
+Enjoy!

 Notes